 Consulting a dietician is a great way to help calculate your dietary requirements and put together a healthy, tasty and most importantly, varied diet.
 Eating a clean and healthy diet doesn’t have to be bland, boring an uninspired.
 Your dietician will be able to shed further light on the pros and cons of the food labelling system and help guide you towards better options for your goals.

 Although these are great ways to stay on track with your diet and will hopefully help you on your next grocery run, we’d recommend seeking the assistance of a dietician or nutritionist to provide you with professional advice on your current diet habits.
 Trust me, the last thing you want is to be eating my diet…it gets pretty bland when you only eat for fuel, rather than flavour!
-You can read about my fitness journey here.

 If you have any helpful tips or tricks to decoding supermarket food labels, we’d love to hear from you!
 Reach out to us via email or feel free to give me a call on 03 9963 4804.